Below, we’ve addressed our most frequently asked questions (FAQs):

 Are the meetings completely anonymous?
 Do I have sign in or give my name?

-I've been mandated to attend self-help meetings due to the consequences of my substance abuse, and I'd like try SMART Recovery.
-Can you provide me with some kind of certificate to prove that I'm participating in your program?
+I've been mandated to attend mutual-help meetings.
+I'd like try SMART Recovery.
+Can you provide me with some kind of certificate to prove that I'm participating?

-I am not personally struggling with addictive behaviors, but I would like to attend a meeting to support a loved one or to learn more about self-help groups.
+I am not personally struggling with addictive behaviors, but I would like to attend a meeting to support a loved one or to learn more about mutual-help groups.
 Is that OK?

 How can I prepare for my first meeting?